 Advantages and Disadvantages of DVD

 Blank DVDs are used for backing up computer files and for storing recordable media, whether it’s within the sort of photos, music or text files.
 There are several different DVD formats from which to settle on .
 The oldest is DVD-R, introduced in 1997.
-Other major formats are DVD+R, DVD-RW and DVD+RW and every has something different to supply.
+Other major formats are DVD+R, DVD-RW and DVD+RW and each has something different to supply.

 The “R” in DVD-R stands for “recordable” while formats that end in RW are “rewritable.”
 A DVD-R are often wont to record video or audio, but once it’s been written thereto isn’t possible to erase it or overwrite it. they’re used for archiving files you would like to stay, transferring files between PCs or sending large files to friends. a typical DVD-R holds up to 4.7GB of knowledge, while a dual layer DVD-R will hold 8.5GB.